Sarah S. Harris, Judge

 Apply for Your Marriage License

-Please visit https://www.georgiaprobaterecords.com/ to apply your marriage license online.
+- Please visit https://www.georgiaprobaterecords.com/ to apply your marriage license online and get your confirmation number.

 Obtaining Certified Copies of Your Marriage License or Marriage Certificate

 To receive a certified copy of a marriage license issued in Macon-Bibb County:

 You may make an appointment, or mail a written request to:

 Bibb County Probate Court